roomno308/roomno308.github.io/blog/RANSAC.md

 Epipolar geometry and Computer Vision have huge applicability in modern world.
 Given enough time, we would like to talk more about these in the future.
 We suggest reading the book *Multiple View Geometry in Computer Vision* to expand one's knowledge about these topics.

 In future, we might also talk about why humans fight wars, would they ever stop and what is AI's role to play in it.

+*For any issues, suggestions, or questions, reach out to us at* roomnumber308@gmail.com.